snowdrop/k8s-infra/ansible/README-cloud.md

 ## Prerequisites

-You need to have installed Fedora 26 on a machine provisioned on the cloud of your choice.
+You need to have installed CentOS 7.4 on a machine provisioned on the cloud of your choice.
 Furthermore you need to be able to perform password-less login to the machine using the root user.

 ## Installation steps